monarc-project/monarc-project.github.io/content/pages/documentation/common-issues.md

 The management of users on a specific MONARC instance is the responsibility of administrator of the instance.
 The administrator of the back office should not be responsible of this.

+## Adding a new administrator without access to the MONARC Web interface

+Considering, for example, that an employee with administrator rights on MONARC recently left the company.

+You must have a SSH access to the server where MONARC is installed.

+**Situation 1**

+If you are using MONARC without back office, simply run this command at the root of MONARC:

+    $ php ./vendor/robmorgan/phinx/bin/phinx seed:run -c ./module/MonarcFO/migrations/phinx.php

+This will create a new administrator account with the login *admin@admin.test* and the password *admin*.

+**Situation 2**

+If you are using a back office, as explained in the previous section, it is not possible to change the adminstrator of a MONARC instance or to add a new one.
+Clients databases are separated.
+A simple solution would be to update the email address of the former administrator directly in the client database (on the FO server), with your own email address.
+Then you will be able to use the passord recovery feature of MONARC.